cdepillabout/evil-nix/README.md

 This library provides an `evilDownloadUrl` function, which takes a single URL as an argument, and downloads the file.

-> **WARNING**: This `evilDownloadUrl` function is terribly inefficient.
-It may
+> **WARNING**: `evilDownloadUrl` is terribly inefficient.
+It may use up
-> use up significant disk space, and DOS the site you're trying to download from.
+> significant disk space, and DOS the site you're trying to download from.
+I
-> I don't recommend using it to download a file larger than 50 bytes or so
+> don't recommend using it to download a file larger than 50 bytes or so
 > (unless you really know what you're doing).
-The reason for this inefficiency
+The reasons for this inefficiency
-> is explained in the next section.
+> are explained in the next section.
 >
-> This section uses an example URL that returns a file that is only a few bytes
+> This section uses an example file that is only a few bytes long, so in
-> long, so in general it should be safe to test out and play around with.
+> general it should be safe to test out and play around with.

 You can play around with this function in the Nix REPL: